Let me fight for you

 The following is a short list of facts which deals with children who do not have their father’s in their lives:

-If you fear that your child is being brainwashed by your spouse, contact The Taradash Group, P.C. for a free, no hassle consultation.
+If you fear that your child is being brainwashed by your spouse, contact Taradash Given, P.C. for a free, no hassle consultation.
 Our skilled attorneys understand the difficulties and frustrations that can arise during a custody dispute.
 Our divorce and family law attorneys are well versed in Illinois family and divorce law, and can competently represent you in your pursuit to be an integral part of your child’s life.
-The Taradash Group, P.C. serves clients in and around Chicago, including DuPage, Will, and Lake Counties.
+Taradash Given, P.C. serves clients in and around Chicago, including DuPage, Will, and Lake Counties.
 Contact us online, or call (312) 775-1020 to speak to an experienced attorney today.